Kemp Mill, Maryland: Culture

 A Kemp Mill Village is being formed to serve the needs of elderly and disabled residents.
-Montgomery County has established the position of Village Coordinator to assist communities with establishing villages.

 Crime

 Kemp Mill has a crime rate of 12.24 incidents per 1,000 residents annually, making it safer than 90% of U.S. cities.
 Violent crime is low, with a rate of 1.56 per 1,000 residents, while property crime, albeit rare, is slightly more common, at 6.91 per 1,000 residents.
 The northeast part of Kemp Mill is generally considered the safest, while the southwest has slightly higher crime rates.

 In comparison to nearby areas, Kemp Mill has a lower crime rate than the majority of neighborhoods, including Four Corners, White Oak, Woodside and Wheaton.
 This means residents of Kemp Mill experience fewer incidents of both violent and property crimes relative to many surrounding communities.

 Recreation

-The Maryland-National Capital Park and Planning Commission's Kemp Mill Recreation Center offers users baseball diamonds, basketball and tennis courts, an indoor ice-skating rink, a meeting space, a playground, and a dog park.
-Sligo Creek rises in Kemp Mill, and the hiker-biker trail that runs alongside the creek from Wheaton Regional Park to the Anacostia River passes through the community.
-There is also a trail for riding horses.
-Equestrians can board their horses, ride and take lessons.

-The eastern end of Kemp Mill is bounded by the Northwest Branch Anacostia River, which also flows south to the Anacostia and is a popular hiking trail to Route 29 Colesville Road or Brookside Gardens.